bcgov/colin-scraper/readme.md

 [design for LEAR side](https://app.zenhub.com/workspaces/relationships-team-space-61435c47e483c4000f08e9f6/issues/gh/bcgov/entity/15341)

 # Prerequisites
-- fill [.env](https://github.com/MatthewCai2002/env_templates/blob/master/.env) in root directory, [configMap.yaml](https://github.com/MatthewCai2002/env_templates/blob/master/configMap.yaml) under scripts/deployments, and [tnsnames.ora](https://github.com/MatthewCai2002/env_templates/blob/master/tnsnames.ora) under config
+- fill [.env](https://github.com/MatthewCai2002/env_templates/blob/master/.env) in **root directory**, [configMap.yaml](https://github.com/MatthewCai2002/env_templates/blob/master/configMap.yaml) under **scripts/deployments**, and [tnsnames.ora](https://github.com/MatthewCai2002/env_templates/blob/master/tnsnames.ora) under **config in root directory**
-- create `test-outputs` folder in the root directory if not already present
+- create `test-outputs` folder in the **root directory** if not already present
 - linux environment to clone and run app, ie: WSL2 with ubuntu 20.04 installed
 - Gov VPN installed and running to connect to oracle DB
 - **minikube** for local kubernetes deployment
 - **docker desktop** installed and enabled in WSL2, to manage containers
 - run `make setup` to setup venv with dev requirements

 # common errors
+- DPI-1047: Cannot locate a 64-bit Oracle Client library: Oracle instant client is not installed.
+Will encounter this if you're running the app outside of docker compose and you don't have the oracle instant client installed on your machine
+fixed by running app through docker compose
-ORA-12545: Connect failed because target host or object does not exist: usually because VPN is not running when running app or deployment
+- ORA-12545: Connect failed because target host or object does not exist: usually because VPN is not running when running app or deployment
+fixed by turning on VPN and rerunning app
-sometimes selenium-grid may throw a bind(): failed error, usually resolved by restarting computer
+- sometimes selenium-grid may throw a bind(): failed error
+usually resolved by restarting computer

 # Running the app
-1. set command_executor in scraper.py to "http://selenium:4444/wd/hub"
+1. set command_executor in scraper.py to http://selenium:4444/wd/hub
 2. run `make dev` in root directory after which, this only needs to be run if the dockerfile is changed,
-for normal development you can run `docker compose up`
+for subsequent runs you can use `docker compose up`
 3. colin-scraper-app will usually crash on startup since it doesn't wait for a chrome node to be setup by selenium grid.
 a workaround is to go into docker desktop and restart the container
 4. you should now see 2 dates followed by business numbers being logged
-5. if you want to input your own dates, you can update DATE_RANGE_START, DATE_RANGE_END, and FINAL_END_DATE env vars then
+5. if you want to input dates, you can update DATE_RANGE_START, DATE_RANGE_END, and FINAL_END_DATE env vars then
 run `docker compose up`

 # Kubernetes Deployment
 1. start kubernetes cluster ie: `minikube start`
 2. run `eval $(minikube -p minikube docker-env)`
-3. set command_executor to "http://selenium-hub:4444/wd/hub"
+3. set command_executor to http://selenium-hub:4444/wd/hub
-4. run `make local-deploy`, this sets up local selenium-hub and scraper deployments
+4. run `make local-deploy` this sets up local selenium-hub and scraper deployments
-warnings about the oracl-instantclient are normal and expected here
+warnings about the oracle-instantclient are normal and expected here
 5. use kubectl commands to explore deployment

 # Implementation Details